Paris Walking Tours

 Map of the Area

-In 1690, it was acquired by the Sisters of the Hospital of Notre Dame and it was converted into a convent and convalescent home until 1789.
+In 1690, it was acquired by the Sisters of the Hospital of Notre Dame and was converted into a convent and a convalescent home until 1789.
 In 1790, it was taken over by the Assembly.

 During 1825-1836, a prison was built here by architect Hippolyte Lebas, who was also the architect for the church of Notre Dame de Lorette which was being built at the same time.
 The prison had the look of a grim fortified castle.